People Tell Their Act Of Revenge That Complied With The Rules

 “My office building is located right next to a grocery store that is a popular lunch destination due to the proximity and its variety of quick lunch options.

 I am often the first on my team to take lunch and often ask if they want me to pick up something while I’m out.
+My colleague Daniel frequently asks me to pick up bananas.

-This was another day at the office and another planned trip to the supermarket next door for lunch.
 When I told my team I was heading out and asked if anyone wanted anything, Daniel gave a slight variation of his frequent request.

 ‘One banana.
 Just a small one.’